asaladino/classy-json-schema/README.md

 # Classy Json Schema

 Generate PO&lt;T>O's for any language using a template file.
+This project is done.
+I created a kotlin version that is much faster and has better cross platform support. https://github.com/asaladino/klassy-json-schema

 ![Classy Json Schema](docs/main-window.png "Classy Json Schema")